 Over-the-counter – Jewellery has been the preferred investment option in gold, with it accounting for a majority of gold purchases and investments.
 Bigger cities like Patna, Gaya and Bhagalpur have a large number of jewellery stores, which cater to the gold requirements of residents.
 Gold coins and bars are also gaining prominence, with banks and big jewellers selling them at international rates.
 Gold purchased by banks are generally a tad more expensive, owing to their quality assurance, though gold can be purchased easily across the state, with shops catering to different budgetary needs of customers.

 Market trade – E-gold, ETFs (Exchange Traded Funds) and futures contracts are a few popular trading options for gold investors.
 Market trade has not gained much prominence in Bihar but is slowly finding takers, with ETFs being considered a safe investment thanks to their solid returns and their ability to be traded on the Bombay Stock Exchange.
 E-gold offers investors the flexibility of physically owning the gold and can be traded through the National Spot Exchange Limited.
 Investors opting for futures contract can take delivery of gold on a predetermined rate, which could protect them from market fluctuations.

-|Also Check: Gold Rate in Patna|
+|Also Check: Today's Gold Rate in Patna|

 Read More On Gold

-Auspicious Days To Buy Gold In 2016
+Auspicious Days To Buy Gold In 2021

 Investing in or purchasing gold is always beneficial regardless of when you do it.
 However in India some days take precedence over others when it comes to buying the precious metal.
 Find out the most fortuitous dates to buy gold in India.